-In its 2019 U.S. Auto Insurance Study, Farm Bureau Insurance ranked number one in the Southeast and Texas regions, with 5-star ratings in all categories.
-Farm Bureau of Indiana ranked third in the North Central region and Farm Bureau Mutual ranked 11th in the Central region.
+In the 2021 J.D.
+Power U.S. Auto Insurance Study, Tennessee Farm Bureau Insurance ranked number one in the Southeast and Texas Farm Bureau was ranked number one in the Texas region.
+North Carolina Farm Bureau came in below average in the Southeast.

-Reasons why Farm Bureau is a great option
+Reasons why Farm Bureau is a good option

 Additional policies offered by Farm Bureau

 Most people want to protect more than just their home and car.
-Farm Bureau has a large selection of insurance products, including:
+Farm Bureau has a large selection of insurance products available, including:

 Frequently asked questions

-How do I file a Farm Bureau insurance claim?
+How do I file a claim with Farm Bureau?

 To file a claim on your Farm Bureau policy, you’ll need to contact your agent or call 800-226-6383 for the 24/7 claim center.
 However, because Farm Bureau operates differently in each state that it sells coverage in, claims reporting procedures may vary.